How to prevent BIMI and Apple Branded Mail logos from displaying on subdomains without affecting deliverability?

 default._bimi.example.com.
 IN TXT ( "v=BIMI1; " "l=https://brand.example/logo.svg; " "a=https://brand.example/vmc.pem" ) default._bimi.client.example.com.
 IN TXT "v=BIMI1; l=; a=;"

-A blank BIMI record is not a negative reputation signal by itself.
-It tells a BIMI-aware receiver not to process BIMI for that identity.
-Mailbox providers still evaluate the message through their normal authentication and filtering systems.
-I would still check the related DMARC checker output before and after the change, because it is easy to confuse logo suppression with authentication changes during a DNS rollout.
+A BIMI declination is not a negative reputation signal by itself.
+It tells a BIMI-aware receiver to stop BIMI processing for that identity, although the receiver always controls final display.
+Check the related DMARC checker output before and after the change because logo suppression can be confused with authentication changes during a DNS rollout.

 Why deliverability stays intact

 Deliverability does not improve or degrade just because a BIMI logo appears.
-BIMI depends on a strong DMARC posture, but the logo layer is not the same thing as acceptance, inbox placement, or spam-folder placement.
+BIMI depends on a strong DMARC posture, but the logo layer is separate from acceptance, inbox placement, and spam-folder placement.
 A receiver can accept a message, authenticate it, and decide not to show a logo.

-The practical risk is not the blank BIMI record.
 The practical risk is accidental collateral damage: changing the wrong TXT record, weakening the subdomain's DMARC policy, breaking DKIM signing, or creating an SPF lookup problem while editing DNS.
-Suped's DMARC monitoring product is useful here because it tracks authentication sources across the root domain and subdomains, then turns failures into steps to fix instead of leaving you to interpret raw aggregate XML.
+Suped's DMARC monitoring product tracks authentication sources across the root domain and subdomains, then turns failures into specific remediation steps instead of leaving teams to interpret raw aggregate XML.

 ?